Milnor invariants of string links, trivalent trees, and configuration space integrals: Examples in low degrees

-A futher evidence that it is necessary to consider all four integrals is given by the fact that it is not hard to find a string link (even one with zero pairwise linking numbers) for which at least one of the integrals associated to $L,M,R$ does not vanish.
-So the configuration space integral for $\mu_{123}$ is not merely $I_T$ or $-I_T$ even in special cases.
-Nor does the STU condition give the coefficients of the other diagrams from the coefficient of $T$.
-However, one can ultimately conclude in this low-order example that the coefficient of $T$ together with the STU condition \emph{does} determine the coefficients of $L,M,R,L',M',R'$ \emph{up to linear combinations of} $\{L+L', M+M', R+R'\}$.
+A further evidence that it is necessary to consider all four integrals is given by the fact that it is not hard to find a long link (even one with zero pairwise linking numbers) for which at least one of the integrals associated to $L,M,R$ does not vanish.
+So the configuration space integral for $\mu_{123}$ is not merely $I_\tau$ or $-I_\tau$ even in special cases.
+Nor do the STU conditions give the coefficients of the other diagrams from the coefficient of $\tau$.
+However, one can ultimately conclude in this low-order example that the coefficient of $\tau$ together with the STU condition \emph{does} determine the coefficients of $L,M,R,L',M',R'$ \emph{up to linear combinations of} $\{L+L', M+M', R+R'\}$.
 By Lemma \ref{ShuffleProductLemma}, these three elements correspond (up to sign) to the products of pairwise linking numbers.
 This is the first nontrivial example of our more general main result, and the ``up to products of pairwise linking numbers'' caveat is a good indicator of the type of statement we will establish in Section \ref{Results}.

-Contrast formula (\ref{FormulaForMu123}) with the formula of Habegger and Masbaum \cite{HabeggerMasbaum}, which says that for a link with no pairwise linking, $\mu_{123}$ is given by just the Kontsevich integral for the tripod, i.e.~the coefficient of $T$ in the Kontsevich integral.
-This is essentially because in their setting, $T$ is considered in the \emph{quotient} of the diagram space by the STU relation.
-One could dualize to the corresponding ``STU subspace'' of diagrams in the graph complex (i.e., find the orthogonal complement to the STU relation) and ultimately reach the same conclusion as above regarding the possible diagrams in $\alpha_{123}$ in this example.
-However, the purpose of our work is to perform this combinatorial analysis more directly and systematically for all Milnor invariants and provide a clear correspondence between the diagrams appearing in the indeterminacy and products of lower-order Milnor invariants.
+Contrast formula (\ref{FormulaForMu123}) with the formula of Habegger and Masbaum \cite{HabeggerMasbaum}, which says that for a link with no pairwise linking, $\mu_{123}$ is given by just the Kontsevich integral for the tripod, i.e.~the coefficient of $\tau$ in the Kontsevich integral.
+This discrepancy is likely due to the fact that they consider $\tau$ as an element in the \emph{quotient} of the diagram space by the STU relations.
+One could dualize to the corresponding ``STU subspace'' of graph cocycles (i.e.~find the orthogonal complement to the STU relations) and ultimately reach the conclusion above regarding the possible diagrams in this example of $\alpha_{123}$.
+However, the dualizing isomorphism is not canonical, and for the general case it is easier to work with the graph cocycles directly.

-\subsection{The ``quadruple linking numbers''}
+\subsection{The quadruple linking numbers}